Assessing, Documenting, and Advancing Teaching

 Making Learning Visible: Jumping into Scholarly Teaching

 The Making Learning Visible Series is designed to help faculty assess the efficacy of classroom strategies, document the effectiveness of their teaching, share effective strategies with peers, and demonstrate exemplary teaching in the promotion and tenure portfolio.
-Participants who attend all four sessions will receive a copy of the book " Inquiry into the College Classroom" and an external hard drive with templates and sample forms for beginning the development of your own teaching inquiry or assessment project.
+Participants who attend all four sessions will receive a copy of the book " Inquiry into the College Classroom".

 series is centered on discussion of the book Inquiry into the College